JeremieLitzler/journal/docs/2023/06/how-to-setup-substack-publication-for-2-languages-in-2023/README.md

 - each Section page,
 - and the Newsletters page

-I hide the Archive page and the Sections I just created which are added automatically.
+I hide the Archive page and the Sections (which are added automatically on creation.

-That will give you a neat result:
+That will give you a neat result (highlighted in red):

 ![The newsletter page with a clean navigation](./images/the-newsletter-page-with-a-clean-navigation.jpg)